kiouku/interview-sheet/SoftwareEngineering.md

 - Dependency inversion principle
 - bonus: YAGNI, KISS

+## Conway's law
+Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations.

 ## Design smells
 - Rigidity is the tendency of software to be difficult to change.
 - Fragility is the tendency of software to break in many places when a single change is made.